 - 5. Remove horizontal drain pan support bracket from coil support rail on left side of unit and reinstall on coil support rail on right side of unit. - 6.
-Convert air-seal assembly for horizontal right. - a.
-Remove air-seal assembly from coil by removing 4 screws.
+Convert air seal assembly for horizontal right application. - a.
+Remove air seal assembly from coil by removing 4 screws.
 (See Fig. 6.) - b.
 Remove air splitter (B) from coil seal assembly by removing 3 screws.
-(See Fig. 6-factory shipped inset.) - c.
+(See Fig. 3-factory shipped inset.) - c.
 Remove filter plate (A) and install air splitter (B) in place of filter plate. - d.
 Install filter plate (A) as shown in horizontal right application. - e.
 Remove condensate troughs (C) and install on opposite tube sheets. - f.
 Install hose onto plastic spout. - 7.
 Install horizontal pan on right side of coil assembly. - 8.
 Slide coil assembly into casing.
 Be sure coil bracket on each corner of vertical pan engages coil support rails. - 9.
-Reinstall 2 snap-in clips to correctly position and secure coil assembly in unit.
-Be sure clip with large offsets is used on right side of unit to secure horizontal pan. - 10.
-Remove two oval fitting caps from the left side of the coil door and fitting panel. - 11.
-Remove insulation knockouts on right side of coil access panel - 12.
-Remove 2 oval coil access panel plugs and reinstall into holes on left side of coil access panel and fitting panel. - 13.
-Install condensate pan fitting caps (from Step 10) in the right side of the coil door making sure that the cap snaps and seats cleanly on the back side of the coil door.
-Make sure no insulation interferes with seating of the cap. - 14.
-Reinstall access fitting panels, aligning holes with tubing connections and condensate pan connections.
+Remove two oval fitting caps from left side of the coil, access panel, and fitting panel. - 10.
+Remove insulation knockouts on right side of coil access panel. - 11.
+Install condensate pan fitting caps from item 10 in the right side of the coil door. - 12.
+Install condensate pan fitting caps (from item 10) in the right side of the coil door making sure that the cap snaps and seats cleanly on the back side of the coil door.
+Make sure no insulation interferes with seating of the cap. - 13.
+Reinstall access and fitting panels, aligning holes with tubing connections and condensate pan connections.
 Be sure to reinstall metal clip between fitting panel and vertical condensate pan.